KZhou1234/ecommerce_docker_deployment_v1/README.md

 </div>

-* Bastion Host: It is a gateway allowing secure access the instances (frontend and backend) in private subnets.
+* Bastion Host: It is a gateway allowing secure access from administrators to the instances (frontend and backend) in private subnets.
   1. Security Group: Port 22 for SSH
   2.  eip (optional)
+* App Server
+  1. The load balancer will forward the HTTP traffic to the web tier.
+In this step, the load balancer facing the public internet will listen on port 80 and forward traffic to port 3000 on app server.
+To ensure the security, port 3000 will only open to load balancer security group.

+  ## TROUBLE SHOOTING
+  * terraform configuration:

 ## Database
 * One database reuqired for the data consistency, high effciency.